hotcarbon/www-jekyll/pages/00-todos.md

 - [ ] All videos on YouTube
 - [ ] Polish the paper listing layout
 - [ ] Unify the keynote vs paper displays
+- [ ] Add contact info from the chairs